 Current Tally of Oil & Gas Leases Awarded Royalty Relief:

-*To avoid double-counting, the totals for leases and acres have been adjusted to exclude relief granted to six producing units.
+*To avoid double-counting, the totals for leases and acres have been adjusted to exclude relief granted to nine producing units and several communitization agreements.

 In response to a downturn in the international oil and gas market, the Trump Administration has been quick to offer a host of handouts to the U.S. oil and natural gas sector.
 In addition to loans and Strategic Petroleum Reserve machinations, the Department of the Interior led by Secretary David Bernhardt has promised to grant a reduction in the amount of royalties owed to federal and state taxpayers for companies operating on federal lands and waters that apply.
 This analysis is dedicated to tracking all royalty relief actions.